-In this guide, I will be sharing with you all the information on the Great Rann of Kutch and the magnificent Rann Utsav that is held annually over here.
+In this guide, I will be sharing with you all the information on how I traveled from Delhi to Great Rann of Kutch on a weekend trip and the magnificent Rann Utsav that is held annually over here.
 This way, you can plan a trip to attend the famed Rann of Kutch festival and enjoy the culture and the dance performances that are held here.

 Great Rann of Kutch

 Why Should You Visit Great Rann of Kutch and Rann Utsav?

 The Rann of Kutch, also known as the Great Rann of Kutch, is one of the largest salt deserts in the world and is a truly remarkable place to visit in Gujarat.
 It is a salt marsh in the Thar district, located in the Kutch district and is definitely one of the places that you don’t want to miss when exploring Gujarat.

 What is truly remarkable about this salt desert is that it stays underwater during the monsoon season.
 But for the remaining 8 months, this land is a salt desert and you see endless white salt as far as your eyes can see.

 Plus, this place lies to the north of the Tropic of Cancer and you even come across the sign of the Tropic of Cancer on the way to the White Rann.
 So, you can get pictures clicked here or simply enjoy the knowledge that you crossed the Tropic of Cancer line.